walteryu/dwa15-p4/readme.md

 Specifically, view template inheritance is referenced place from Foobooks example.
 Package installation was completed with help during TA sections.

-No login is required since there are no user accounts; POST/create forms are protected against CSRF attacks with the csrf_field() method.
+POST/create forms are protected against CSRF attacks with the csrf_field() method.

 Commits are made on an atomic level using "git add -p" command for clarity during development, hence they are small in nature.